supachai-j/kubernetes-for-beginners/README.md

 vagrant ssh kubenode01
 vagrant ssh kubenode02
 ```
-If Win10 can't ssh to all node in vagrant
+If Win10 can't ssh to all node in vagrant, How to fixed like below.
 https://github.com/hashicorp/vagrant/issues/9950

 ```